rrovetto/Astronautics-Terminology/README.md

 ## Status
 * In-progress, and no claims to completeness.
 * Currently unfunded and pursued in the authors own time while actively needing study or work opportunities.
-As an unfunded work, donations and sponsors are welcome.
+As an unfunded project, donations and sponsors are welcome.

 ## About
 This work provides a living catalog of broad but key terms (and their definitions from various sources) associated with the disciplines of spaceflight, orbital debris & space situational awareness (SSA), space domain awareness, and space traffic management (STM) or space traffic coordination (STC).
 The catalog is in Microsoft Excel format, and provides a listing of terms such as 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', etc. It is a task in the author's [Astonautical Knowledge Modeling project](https://purl.org/space-ontology), and related ontology/taxonomy projects by Robert Rovetto.
 This has been unsupported work, pursued while also volunteering for the community, but while also acitvely needing a career-path, a job or studentship opportunity.